himalczyk/100_exercises/README.md

 # Exercising
-Just a repo for my practice.
+Just a repo for my practice execrices.